-- 5.3 In order to deliver this vision, the Working Group has, in response to the community views and evidence collected, identified a number of objectives to inform the Plan: - A. To promote limited small housing development and proactively direct it to preferred land types. - B. To encourage development which addresses local housing and community infrastructure needs. - C. To ensure that development conforms to the strategy set for the management of the Landscape Character Areas present in the parish and protects the rural character and tranquillity of the parish and Chilterns Area of Outstanding Natural Beauty. - D. To ensure that the development of the built form integrates well with the predominant character of the established housing in the area, including listed buildings and those buildings of an historic and architectural interest to the parish. - E. To ensure that all new development within the parish is configured to optimise high-speed broadband connectivity, integrates energy efficient technologies and limits light pollution. - F. To support land-based and land-related rural businesses as well as homebased business/work. - G. To protect and enhance community assets (facilities, buildings and land).
+- 5.3 In order to deliver this vision, the Working Group has, in response to the community views and evidence collected, identified a number of objectives to inform the Plan: - A. To promote limited small housing development and proactively direct it to preferred land types. - B. To encourage development which addresses local housing and community infrastructure needs. - C. To ensure that development conforms to the strategy set for the management of the Landscape Character Areas present in the parish and protects the rural character and tranquillity of the parish and Chilterns Area of Outstanding Natural Beauty. - D. To ensure that the development of the built form integrates well with the predominant character of the established housing in the area, including listed buildings and those buildings of an historic and architectural interest to the parish. - E. To ensure that all new development within the parish is configured to optimise high-speed broadband connectivity, integrates energy efficient technologies and limits light pollution. - F. To support land-based and land-related rural businesses as well as home-based business/work. - G. To encourage appropriate employment use for land within the parish in support of local employment opportunities. - H. To protect and enhance community assets (facilities, buildings and land).